This post may contain affiliate links. Please see our disclosure policy.

 These delicious Applesauce Fritters are the perfect sweet treat.
-Imagine gloriously golden crispy batter with a light, fluffy and fruity apple centre, finished off with a sweet spiced cinnamon sugar coating.
+Imagine golden crispy batter with a light, fluffy and fruity apple centre, finished off with a sweet spiced cinnamon sugar coating.
 So good.
 Plus, they take less than 30 minutes to make!

+If you are looking for a quick and easy sweet treat, these apple sauce fritters should be top of the list!
 I often enjoy them as a snack, but they are also brilliant for a crowd-pleasing dessert.
 Sometimes we have them as a special occasion breakfast, a bit like you would waffles or pancakes.

-I think people get a bit stressed about deep-frying as it seems like extra effort and then you have to think about disposing of the oil.
-However, for a fritter like this, it really is a necessity and it's just a special treat, it's not something you'll do every day.
+I think people get a bit stressed about deep-frying, as it seems like extra effort and then you have to think about disposing of the oil.
+However, for a fritter like this, it really is a necessity and it’s just a special treat, it’s not something you’ll do every day.
 They really are simple.
 If you can make Sfingi Doughnuts and/or Apple Beignets (Appelflappen), you can definitely make these.

 Why you will love this recipe: